The Bankrate promise

 For example, a 40-year-old who wants $1 million by the time she’s 67 must save $10,000 a year for the next 27 years and earn 9 percent a year to reach that goal.
 Impossible?
 Maybe not.
 But it means reducing your spending and making tough choices.

 Top of the list: funding your 401(k) up to the maximum limit.
-For someone under age 50, that’s $22,500 in 2023.
-Even a 1 percent increase in your contribution can seriously improve your nest egg and have only a small effect on your paycheck.
+For someone under age 50, that’s $23,000 in 2024.
+Those 50 and older can stock away a further $7,500 annually.
+Even a 1 percentage point increase in your contribution can seriously improve your nest egg and have only a small effect on your paycheck.

 2. Save independently with IRAs

 If you don’t have access to an employer-sponsored retirement plan – and even if you do – consider either a traditional IRA or a Roth IRA.
 If you don’t have one, you may be missing opportunities to maximize your savings through tax advantages that come with IRAs.

 For example, with a Roth IRA, you won’t pay taxes on future account earnings.
 But note that there are income limits for determining whether you’re eligible to save in a Roth IRA.

 3. Maintain the right investment mix and reduce risk

 Asset allocation and diversification remain as important as ever.
 At 40, you’re still a long way from retirement, so don’t rush to play it too safe, says Ellen Rinaldi, former corporate director for Vanguard.

 With more than two decades until a typical retirement, it still makes sense to have your portfolio heavily weighted toward stocks.
 While stocks are one of the most volatile asset classes, they also have among the best total returns over time.
 So while you might shift some of your portfolio to more conservative assets such as bonds, you’ll still want a sizable allocation going toward stocks.